michele/finotto.org/content/post/starting-afresh.md

 So I decided to nuke my old website and start with a fresh slate.
 I'll also be shifting my focus from entrepreneurship to whatever-the-hell-I-want-to-write-about.

 What you can expect is more articles about Web development, which is what I truly enjoy doing, and other tech-related stuff.
-I might drop a kind of op-ed post every now and then to express my thoughts on important issue, but mostly it will be dev and tech.
+I might drop a kind of op-ed post every now and then to express my thoughts on important issues, but mostly it will be dev and tech.

 As much as I like starting businesses and talking about it, I feel like the entrepreneurship niche is a bit of a dumpster, full of people trying to exploit other people's dreams.
-And I don't want to be associate with it.
+And I don't want to be associate with them.

 *Ad maiora...*